phpredis/phpredis/README.markdown

 ~~~

 ##### *Return value*
-*ARRAY:* Either an array with the key member and score of the higest or lowest element or an empty array if the timeout was reached without an element to pop.
+*ARRAY:* Either an array with the key member and score of the highest or lowest element or an empty array if the timeout was reached without an element to pop.

 ##### *Example*
 ~~~php